salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## HTTP POST - Creating

+TODO/FIXME need opinions and examples of when POST to collection is a "good idea"

 Routes supporting POST MUST support as a single resource having the same JSON schema as an item in the collection of the data section of a GET.
-Routes MAY support POST as an collection of resources having the same JSON schema as the data section of a GET.
+Routes MAY support POST as a collection of resources having the same JSON schema as the data section of a GET.

 ## HTTP Delete